 - Quantify those achievements e.g. increased sales by x% over y months.

-This section will probably take up most of the first page
+This section of the CV plan will probably take up most of the first page

 Most recent job title Organisation year to year